ngs-docs/2021-GGG298/Week6-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 ```
 nano -ET4 README.md
 ```
-and add a new line like "example github repo for GGG 298 at UC Davis." to the file, then save it and exit nano.
+and add a new line like "example github repo for GGG 298 at UC Davis." to the file, then save it and exit nano using CTRL-X.

 Now type:
 ```